theodorekhadir/Particle_Size_Distribution_Log_Fit_Python/README.md

 **How to cite?**

-If you use this module in your research, please cite it.
 A Digital Object Identifier (DOI) has been generated for this module, which you can use for citation purposes in academic work:

 *DOI (version 0.1.0)*: https://doi.org/10.5281/zenodo.8017043